Zourunzhong/dsa3101_intelli_insure/README.md

 Additionally, I was responsible for the choice of data science model and i choose random forest classifier despite of XGBoost for as I could still reap the benefits of ensemble method, but the former could be better understood by my groupmates, as there was a differential in the applied skills of members due to randomised grouping in this module.

 I also used GridSearchCV to perform hyperparameter tuning on the RFClassifier.
 To note, deepnote's cpu for the free account is rather weak and probably lacks the ability to do parallel computation.
-It took 33mins to perform 360 counts. on my i5-11300, it took slightly more than a minute, with the Grid space
+It took 33mins to perform 360 counts. on my i5-11300, it took slightly more than a minute, with the same Grid Space

 ## Slides![Slide27](https://user-images.githubusercontent.com/49776926/133610017-ff856195-0c82-48d0-9fc9-1dbf86712796.PNG)